Scott County Child Care Information Modules and Orientation Meeting

 - Provide additional paperwork as needed.

-Child Care Providers are helping to raise our future so this module provides things to consider in becoming a licensed child care provider.
+Module 1 of 7: Child Care Providers are helping to raise our future so this module provides things to consider in becoming a licensed child care provider.
 It gives guidance on law, fees, and the “business vs. fun” side of providing licensed child care.
-This is Module 1 of 7.

-It is the law that you must be licensed to provide care for children in your home.
+Module 2 of 7: It is the law that you must be licensed to provide care for children in your home.
 There are licensing rules and statues around providing licensed child care.
 This module lists the rules and exemptions from licensure.
-This is Module 2 of 7.

-There are maximum capacity standards set for licensed child care.
+Module 3 of 7: There are maximum capacity standards set for licensed child care.
 The ages as well as capacities are defined here in this module.
-Supervision is two parts; 1.within side or hearing 2.capable of intervening.
+Supervision is two parts: 1) within side or hearing and 2) capable of intervening.
 You will learn about age, capacity, and supervision in this module.
-This is Module 3 of 7.

-There is cost in running your own child care.
+Module 4 of 7: There is cost in running your own child care.
 You will be required to take training before opening your child care and on-going annual training.
-All of this is addressed in this module 4 of 7.

-There will be two separate inspections on your home prior to becoming licensed.
+Module 5 of 7: There will be two separate inspections on your home prior to becoming licensed.
 A fire marshal inspection and a licensor’s inspection.
 This module provides guidance on home safety items.
-This is module 5 of 7.

-Additional information on home safety is given in module 6 along with fencing and pets.
-This is module 6 of 7.
+Module 6 of 7: Additional information on home safety is given in module 6 along with fencing and pets.

-Next steps are provided here.
+Module 7 of 7: Next steps are provided here.
 Collect all 7 code words given throughout modules 1-7 and email them to email@example.com to request the application packet.
-Complete the entire packet and email return it to firstname.lastname@example.org and request to register for our Orientation Session.
-This is module 7 of 7.
+Complete the entire packet and email return it to firstname.lastname@example.org.